BikerSam86/phi-field_correction/Supporting_Info.md

 **Axiom 1:** A fundamental entity in its own reference frame has diameter 0.

-**Axiom 2:** There exist infinite potential negative energy levels below the apparent vacuum datum.
+**Axiom 2:** There exists an infinite, discretely ordered set of accessible sub-vacuum phase configurations below the conventional vacuum state, with well-defined energy differences between adjacent states that follow a convergent series.

 **Axiom 3:** All dimensions are manifestations of phase oscillation waveforms.